 “MIXTRAX is an innovative Pioneer technology that creates a non-stop mix of your music library complete with a range of DJ-inspired effects.
 Drawing from Pioneer’s rich DJ heritage with our passion for music, MIXTRAX delivers a unique DJ infused listening experience to listeners in the car.
 MIXTRAX takes the music from an iPod, iPhone, or USB device and plays it back with added transitions and effects, creating a virtual DJ inside the AVH-P8400BH.

-MIXTRAX works by first having the MIXTRAX PC software automatically analyze a

-  track’s BPM, bar, beat position, vocal position and mood, then adds the analyzed

-  data to the music file.
-The AVH-P8400BH reads the embedded MIXTRAX data from

-  your audio device as you enjoy precise, full featured non-stop mixes in your

-  vehicle complete with album art that dances to the beat!
-You can also experience

-  MIXTRAX as an app for the iPhone 4/4S or iPod Touch (4th Gen) and using Advanced

-  App Mode to control the MIXTRAX app through the receiver’s touchscreen display.”
+MIXTRAX works by first having the MIXTRAX PC software automatically analyze a track’s BPM, bar, beat position, vocal position and mood, then adds the analyzed data to the music file.
+The AVH-P8400BH reads the embedded MIXTRAX data from your audio device as you enjoy precise, full featured non-stop mixes in your vehicle complete with album art that dances to the beat!
+You can also experience MIXTRAX as an app for the iPhone 4/4S or iPod Touch (4th Gen) and using Advanced App Mode to control the MIXTRAX app through the receiver’s touchscreen display.”

 So, yeah, it’s a cool feature.
-Worth the additional cost?
+Worth another $150?
 Probably not.
-The

-  advanced app mode however probably is worth it.
+The advanced app mode however probably is worth another $150 bucks.

 Advanced app mode on the Pioneer AVH-P8400BH